Crimson1st/react-application-injectcss/README.md

 1. Upload the `react-application-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
 2. When prompted to deploy to all sites, choose the option that suits your needs.

-### Automated deployment

-1. If you have not done so already, install the [PnP PowerShell Cmdlets](https://aka.ms/sppnp-powershell)
-2. Edit the `DeployApplicationCustomizer.ps1` file and change the `$tenantUrl` variable to point to your tenant.
-3. From a PowerShell console, run the `DeployApplicationCustomizer.ps1` script to automatically deploy to all sites.
-4. You will be prompted to enter your credentials.
-5. After providing your credentials, the extension will be deployed

 ## Changing the CSS location

 To simplify deployment, the extension looks for a `custom.css` in your tenant's root `Style Library`.
 If you wish to use a different CSS name and location, use one of the following approaches: